ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-new-page/README.md

 ## Submitting the form

-To complete our form and enable submission, we need to add a submit button.
-This button will be placed at the bottom of the form and is essential for allowing the user to send their input data to the server.
+To complete our form, the last element we need is a submit button.

 ```html
 <!-- views/applications/new.ejs -->